Skip to content

 1. Detect your OS and architecture

-2. Download the latest stable release binary from GitHub Releases
+2. Download the latest matching release binary from GitHub Releases

 3. Install sailfin and sfn to ~/.local/bin